 High light intensity

 The aviation industry sets certain requirements in terms of light intensity, says Wisse.
 ‘Whereas customers like Boeing and Airbus stipulate a level of 1,000 lux in the production areas, 500 lux is the requirement in the warehouse.
 It used to be the case that we had trouble meeting this standard.
-However, the Luci Series Industry LED luminaries from Bever Innovations’ Industrial division ensure optimum fulfilment.
+However, the Luci Series Industry LED luminaries from Bever Innovations’ Industrial division ensure optimum fulfillment.
 The luminaries also provide a high degree of operational reliability.’
 Which is a must, he adds, as GKN Fokker Elmo produces all cable harnesses just in time.
 ‘As an organization, we’re continuously steering things in terms of short turnaround times, from order to delivery.
-Unsurprisingly, then, any disruption to the order picking and production process caused by faulty lighting is unwelcome, and the same goes for light loss due to ageing of the luminaries.
+Unsurprisingly, then, any disruption to the order picking and production process caused by faulty lighting is unwelcome, and the same goes for light loss due to the aging of the luminaries.

 The LED luminaries from Bever Innovations feature various technologies that compensate for this loss.’
 Jeroen de Jonge, Sales Director at Bever Innovations, Industrial division: ‘When the temperature of the LEDs exceeds 80˚C on the circuit board, the LIPS (Luminaire Intelligent Protection System) kicks in automatically, dimming the lamp to provide optimum protection for the luminary and avoid making any concessions in terms of the stated lifespan.
 What’s more, every segment of the circuit board is continuously checked for voltage spikes, short circuits and temperature breaches.
 In addition, the luminaries feature a Light Normalizer that continuously measures reductions in light output and, if necessary, automatically compensates for them.